microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 # Next Steps

-Now that we understand at a high level how a data processing pipeline works, we can now begin creating our own SDK plugins.
+Now that we understand at a high level how a data-processing pipeline works, we can now begin creating our own SDK plugins.
 To get started, view [Using the SDK/Creating an SDK Plugin C# Project](../Using-the-SDK/Creating-your-project.md).